Natacha, by François Walthery

 Early comics

-Mittéï gave him inking, framing and erasing chores, and also provided him with his first professional assignment.
-In 1962, Junior, the children's supplement of the weekly magazine Chez Nous, as well as its Dutch-language equivalent Ons Volkske, was in need of a new gag strip when their regular artist Géri turned ill.
+At age fifteen, Walthéry presented a self-made comic strip, 'Les Garnements', to comic artist Jean Mariette, better known as Mittéï, who lived nearby.
+Taking him in as a pupil, Mittéï gave the youngster inking, framing and erasing chores, and also provided him with his first professional assignment.
+In 1962, Junior, the children's supplement of the weekly magazine Chez Nous, as well as its Dutch-language edition Ons Volkske, was in need of a new gag strip when their regular artist Géri became ill.
 Mittéï proposed his young assistant, which resulted in the publication of 18 gag pages starring the little boy 'Pipo' (1962).
 Walthéry signed this early work with "Pop's".
-In that same year, he enrolled in the École Supérieure des Arts Saint-Luc in Liège, where he took courses for about a year.
-It was during his studies that he met the future comic artists Pierre Seron, Dany and Hachel, as well as the scriptwriter Michel Dusart.
+In that same year, he enrolled in the École Supérieure des Arts Saint-Luc in Liège, where he took courses for only about a year, because he felt the school trained "bureaucrats instead of artists".
+Yet at the academy he met the future comic artists Pierre Seron, Dany and Hachel, as well as the scriptwriter Michel Dusart.

 Jacky et Celestin by Francois Walthery

 In the summer of 1963, the 17-year old art school dropout tried his luck with Spirou magazine.
-His meeting with editor-in-chief Yvan Delporte, publisher Charles Dupuis and comic artist Peyo has become a legendary anecdote, as the boy arrived in short trousers and was accompanied by his mother.
+His first meeting with editor-in-chief Yvan Delporte, publisher Charles Dupuis and comic artist Peyo has become a legendary anecdote, as the boy, accompanied by his mother, arrived in short trousers.
 The editors were convinced by his talent, and Walthéry got the opportunity to replace Francis Bertrand in Peyo's house studio in Uccle in September 1963.

-Among Walthéry's early assignments was drawing 'Jacky et Célestin', a humor/adventure series created by Peyo and Will for the newspaper supplement Le Soir Illustré in 1960.
+Among Walthéry's early assignments was drawing 'Jacky et Célestin', a humor/adventure series created in 1960 by Peyo and Will for the newspaper supplement Le Soir Illustré.
 After four episodes drawn by Will and Jo-El Azara, Walthéry was handed art duties.
-His first story, 'Vous êtes trop bon!'
-(1963-1964, script by Peyo and Vicq) and was followed by 'Casse-tête-chinois' (1964-1965, script by Gos and Derib), 'Sur la piste du scorpion' (1965-1966, script by Peyo and Gos) and 'Le Chinois est rancunier' (1966-1967, script by Peyo, Gos and Walthéry).
-Walthéry drew most of 'Casse-tête-chinois' and the beginning of 'Sur la piste du scorpion' while fulfilling his military service in Germany.
-A final 'Jacky et Célestin' story was drawn by Francis and Roger Leloup from a script by Mittéï between 1966 and 1968.
+His first story, 'Vous Êtes Trop Bon!'
+(1963-1964, script by Peyo and Vicq) and was followed by 'Casse-Tête-Chinois' (1964-1965, script by Gos and Derib), 'Sur la Piste du Scorpion' (1965-1966, script by Peyo and Gos) and 'Le Chinois est Rancunier' (1966-1967, script by Peyo, Gos and Walthéry).
+Walthéry drew most of 'Casse-Tête-Chinois' and the beginning of 'Sur la Piste du Scorpion' while fulfilling his military service in Germany.
+Between 1966 and 1968, a final 'Jacky et Célestin' story was drawn by Francis and Roger Leloup from a script by Mittéï.
 Especially notable for being created by some of the top authors of European comics, 'Jacky et Celestin' was a straightforward humor adventure comic.
 The smart Jacky and the more reckless Célestin find themselves in one dangerous situation after another.
-It is largely due to Walthéry's stories that the series has not faded into obscurity.
-His work on 'Jacky et Célestin' has been collected in four albums in the Dupuis collection 'Péchés de Jeunesse' between 1980 and 1985.
+Walthéry's stories can be largely credited with preventing the series from fading into obscurity.
+Between 1980 and 1985, his work on 'Jacky et Célestin' has been collected in four books in the Dupuis collection 'Péchés de Jeunesse'.

 Benoit Brisefer by F. Walthery